The Index of Economic Freedom

 Market Openness

 Trade Freedom.
 Many governments restrict their citizens’ ability to interact freely as buyers or sellers in the international marketplace.
 Impediments to trade include tariffs, export taxes, trade quotas, outright trade bans, and nontariff barriers related to various licensing, standard-setting, and other regulatory actions.
 Given the development of global supply chains and cross-border production processes, businesses increasingly value stability in trade policy.
-Government actions that create uncertainty about future trade conditions may thus have a negative impact on trade freedom that goes beyond their immediate economic effect.
+Government actions that create uncertainty about future trade conditions may therefore have a negative impact on trade freedom that goes beyond their immediate economic effect.

 In many cases, restricting trade also means limiting the productive development of local entrepreneurs by putting advanced-technology products and services beyond their reach.